cce-bigdataintro-1160/CEBD-1160-fall-2019-site/5-pythonadv.md

 3. Create numpy 1 dimension array using each of the functions `arange` and `rand`
 4. Create numpy 2 dimensions matrix using each of the functions `zeros` and `rand`
 5. Create an array containing 20 times the value `7`.
 Reshape it to a 4 x 5 Matrix
-6. Create a matrix of 6 x 6 containing random values between 0 and 1, then print:
+6. Create a 6 x 6 matrix with all numbers up to 36, then print:
 * only the first element on it
 * only the first 2 rows for it
 * only the last 2 rows for it